ami-iit/rod/README.md

 <details>
 <summary>Using pixi</summary>

-[`pixi`](https://pixi.sh) definetly provides the quickest way to start using ROD.
+[`pixi`](https://pixi.sh) definitely provides the quickest way to start using ROD.
 You can run the tests by executing:

 ```bash
 pixi run test